pivotal/docs-tap/workloads/using-functions.hbs.md

 * Functions have a single entry-point and perform a single task.
 This means that functions can be easier to understand and monitor.

 * The webserver is managed by the function buildpack.
-This means that you can focus on your code/business logic.
+This means that you can focus on your code or business logic.

 * A traditional webserver application might be a better fit if you want to implement an entire website or API in a single container